openedx/XBlock/README.rst

 users of the API.
 We like what is here, but are open to suggestions for changes.
 We will be implementing this shortly in the edX LMS.

-This repo contains the core code for implementing XBlocks as well as a simple workbench application for running XBlocks in a small simple environment.
+This repo contains the core code for implementing XBlocks.

 Background